 Reducing duration and severity of infection

-While Ivermectin, vitamin D and even vitamin C to some extent can be taken in advance to reduce the risk of infection, the main criteria for success of any anti-viral agent is to what extent it reduces duration and severity of infection if taken as soon as you are infected.
+While Ivermectin, What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…. and even vitamin C to some extent can be taken in advance to reduce the risk of infection, the main criteria for success of any anti-viral agent is to what extent it reduces duration and severity of infection if taken as soon as you are infected.
 By reducing duration and/or severity it is rightly assumed you’ll lower the total viral load, which means fewer dead virus particles, which is what the immune system attacks causing a massive inflammatory over-reaction known as a cytokine storm.
 This is what initiates sepsis and organ failure resulting in death.
 So, if you reduce duration and severity it is hoped that you’ll reduce risk of severe covid, hence hospitalisations and deaths.
 These factors will be a main yardsticks to gauge how well anti-viral drugs and nutrients work.

 Given this measuring stick it’s worth understanding how you measure ‘duration’ and ‘severity’.
 Some studies define duration as a reduction of symptoms by 50%, others use the complete resolution of symptoms.
 Severity is often defined as the number of incapacitated days – ones when you couldn’t go to work.
 This is more informative in cold studies than covid studies, in which everyone is encouraged to self-isolate, hence not go to work or work from home.